ck37/garden-iot/README.md

 My office doesn't have a sink or water access, so a 5 gallon bucket serves as a reservoir.
 I used this YouTube video (LINK) to create a spout for easier water pouring.
 I can refill the resevoir once a month or so.

 Soil temperature is automatically maintained with a thermostat connected to a heating pad.
+The heating pad is placed under the plastic container and within the wooden box.

 #### Phase 1 Part list